-After placement testing and orientation, schedule an advising appointment with Student Development to discuss classes, create your educational plan, and register for classes.
+After placement testing and orientation, schedule an advising appointment with Student Development to discuss classes, create your educational plan and register for classes.
 Call (360) 417-6340 to schedule an appointment.
-If you are considering applying to the Medical Assisting Program, contact Student Services to request that your advisor be listed as Rachel Pairsh, Director of the MA Program.
-More details about advising may be found at pencol.edu/advising.
+If you are considering applying to the Medical Assisting Program, contact Student Services to request that your advisor be listed as Rachel Pairsh, Director of the Medical Assisting Programs.
+More details about advising may be found at https://pencol.edu/advising